+With over 10,000 cafes in Seoul itself, you’re bound to find some stiff competition and unique finds!
 Seoul is a city that never sleeps, and that means there is always a place to get a cup of coffee and a bite to eat.
-Whether you are looking for a cozy spot to relax, a trendy place to socialize, or a creative space to work, you can find it in one of the many cafes that dot the capital of Korea’s streets.
-What really sets Seoul’s cafe scene apart from those around the world is the sheer number of unique cafe experiences you can find aside from just having your normal iced coffee to go.
+Whether you’re looking for a cozy spot to relax, a trendy place to socialize, or a creative space to work, you can find it in one of the many cafes that dot the capital of Korea’s streets.

-1. Cheongsudang
+Cheongsudang

 Cheongsudang is my favorite cafe in Seoul, hands down.
 Literally translating to “clear water room,” this cafe tucked in a hidden bamboo forest in the bustling artistic district of Ikseon-dong embodies the peace and calm associated with its name.
 Seating ranges from the cushioned floor overlooking the bamboo forest with its numerous tiny fish to a stone counter covered in minuscule trees and plants.
 I love the tiramisu cakes, they’re absolutely gorgeous, and the drinks are as delicious as they are aesthetic.
 Sipping away at tea or coffee in Cheongsudang’s magical forest, it’s too easy to forget that you’re in one of the busiest cities in the world.